 How Golf Courses Can Improve Pace of Play

-If your golf club becomes renowned for slow play it is going to be difficult to retain members or attract green fee payers.
-Here are some tips on how golf courses can keep the pace of play up.
+If your club becomes renowned for being slow it is going to be difficult to retain members or attract green fee payers.
+Here are some tips on how to keep the pace up.

-While 15 yard wide fairways and knee-length rough might be okay for the U.S. Open, is it likely to improve the pace of play?
-Particularly for a bunch of players with handicaps in the teens and above.
+While 15-yard wide fairways and knee-length rough might be okay for the U.S. Open, is it likely to improve the speed of play?
+Even low handicappers would struggle to play quickly in those conditions.

 Similarly, if you have your greens running at 14 on the stimpmeter then your typical amateur is going to be three and four putting more often.

-Try to avoid groups of different sizes being on the course at the same time.
-For example, you might prefer to limit the first hour of tee times every morning to 2 balls allowing the fastest players to get around quickly.
-Indeed some courses will insist that you play foursomes golf if you want to go out in groups of four.
+Try to avoid groups of different sizes being out at the same time.
+For example, you might prefer to limit the first hour of tee times every morning to 2 balls.
+That way people looking for a quick game can get around easily.
+Indeed some clubs will insist that you play foursomes golf if you want to go out in groups of four.
 They would only allow fourball golf on certain days or times.

-Perhaps you could have a shotgun start in the morning which gets the maximum amount of players around at the same time.
-That gives faster players the opportunity to come out in the afternoon when the course is quieter.
+Perhaps you could have a shotgun start in the morning which gets the maximum amount of people around at the same time.
+This should leave more space in the afternoon for those wanting to play quickly.

 Don’t try to pack too many people onto the course at the same time by having starting intervals too close together.
 If you’re starting intervals are less than 10 minutes then they are almost certainly too close together.
 Especially if we are dealing with four balls.

-This would vary from course to course depending on how popular it is.
-If you are already struggling to retain members then continually punishing people for slow play is only likely to make them leave.
-On the flip side, how many members will you lose who are continually stuck behind the tortoises!
+This would vary from club to club depending on how popular it is.
+If you are already struggling to retain members then continually punishing people for being slow is only likely to make them leave.
+On the flip side, how many members will you lose who are continually stuck behind the tortoises?

-Daily fee courses might offer discounts on future rounds for faster groups.
-Members’ courses could offer discounts on food and beverage to get their members playing a little quicker.
+Daily fee facilities might offer discounts on future rounds for faster groups.
+Members’ clubs could offer discounts on food and beverage to get their members playing a little quicker.

-For daily fee courses or those that accept lots of visitors make sure your course signage is clear.
-You don’t want players wandering around looking for the next tee.
+For daily fee clubs or those that accept lots of visitors make sure your course signage is clear.
+You don’t want people wandering around wasting time looking for the next tee.

 What Should Administrators Be Doing?

-All the professional tours need to make their players get round in a reasonable time.
+All the professional tours need to start getting their acts together.
 They are setting a terrible example with rounds taking more than five hours on occasion.
 It is a contributory factor to why amateur golf is so slow.
 It also makes watching golf on TV painful at times.

-The English Tour pro, Eddie Pepperell (@PepperellEddie) has been particularly scathing in his criticism of slow play.
+The English Tour pro, Eddie Pepperell (@PepperellEddie) has been particularly scathing in his criticism of the slow coaches.
 Singling out Bryson DeChambeau in particular.

 Just look at Tommy and Justin, both looking completely bored.
 Slow players do this to their playing partners making the game less enjoyable.
 Problem is, the unaffected single minded twit in this instance, doesn’t care much for others.Eddie Pepperell commenting on Bryson DeChambeau’s slow play

-You have to ask yourself if even tour pros are complaining about the pace of play then how slow has it become?
+You have to ask yourself if even tour pros are complaining about the slow play issue then how slow has it become?